Tooth Sensitivity and You

 • Root canal.
 If your sensitive teeth cause severe pain and other treatments aren’t effective, your dentist might recommend a root canal.
 This is the last step.

-My Local Dentist’s (previously My Local Dentists West Ryde) services and treatments are 100% personalised to you and your personal needs.
+My Local Dentist services and treatments are 100% personalised to you and your needs.

-Our dentists are highly motivated and accredited practitioners with graduate degrees from the University of Sydney.
+Our dental team are highly motivated and accredited practitioners with graduate degrees from the University of Sydney.

-Alongside our dentists, the supporting staff at My Local Dentists West Ryde are extremely talented, dedicated, and experienced.
+Alongside our dentists, the supporting staff at My Local Dentists West Ryde are incredibly talented, dedicated, and experienced.
 Working together, we ensure that each visit with us is as pleasant as possible.

 GAP FREE Promotion for New Patients